 They love reading notifications on their apps, but they hate marketing emails and they read SMS messages.
 The last set is heavy on social media.
 They use browsers because of storage space for their apps – maybe they have an Android phone with low storage space.

 They love deals on the internet and they use their emails only after work hours.
 And you have the people under rights who are data heavy users on iPhones.
 They love apps and push notifications.
-They think email is outdated.
 They don’t trust SMS messages and they visit their brands websites once a month.
 So what we have here is three common personas of people.

 Common digital communication channels